SakshiSatpathy/ReadMe/README.md

 2) EECS 126 (Probability and Random Processes) Labs

 Nine labs tackling real-world challenges such as :

-(a) encoding and decoding messages
+(a) encoding and decoding messages.

-(b) simulating a “Guess the word” game with binary search and Huffman coding (c) applying Central Limit theorem to entropy and confidence intervals calculations (d) developing a Metropolis-Hastings algorithm to simulate a discrete-time and continuous-time Markov Chains (these are just a few of the several scenarios).
+(b) simulating a “Guess the word” game with binary search and Huffman coding.
+(c) applying Central Limit theorem to entropy and confidence intervals calculations

+(d) developing a Metropolis-Hastings algorithm to simulate a discrete-time and continuous-time Markov Chains (these are just a few of the several scenarios).

 The topics encompassed were :

 (a) Probability fundamentals (Discrete and Continuous Probability, Bounds, Convergence of Random Variables, Law of Large Numbers, Discrete Time Markov Chains)

 (b) Random processes and estimation (Transforms, Central Limit Theorem, Queueing, Poisson Processes, Continuous Time Markov Chains, Communication, Information Theory, MLE/MAP, Detection, Hypothesis Testing)

 (c) Applications of probability (LLSE, MMSE, Kalman Filtering, Tracking).

 3) EECS 127 (Optimization Models in Engineering) HomeWork